 These specially designed handcrafted small oak barrels are ideal for your home and gift use.
-You can use them for aging and mellowing liquors like whisky, rums or tequilas or homemade wines.
+You can use our oak barrels for aging and mellowing liquors like whisky, rums or tequilas or homemade wines.
 They are also very popular for making your own fine homemade vinegars and "artisanal" ciders -- yet … their uses are limited only to your imagination.
 Indulge or put a smile on someone’s face.
 Either way your new oak barrel will give you years of enjoyment.

-"I've received barrels from your competitors and ...
-I can assure you, that your barrels stand out in quality of product, packaging and customer service.
+"I've received barrels from your competitors and I can assure you that ... your barrels stand out in quality of product, packaging and customer service.
 I'm so glad I found your company."
 Harry R. - NYC

 Our third generation cooper focuses on quality.
 Our company focuses on customer service.